hyperledger-archives/grid-rfcs/text/0000-location.md

 - facility specification (operating hours, time zone)
 - digital locations (network address, Production/Test/Development)

+Above we use the terminology LocationNamespace, which is used in the same manner as in the Product RFC, where it is called ProductNamespace.
+The current Product codebase, however, calls this ProductType.
+Because “locationType” is a GS1 field, this RFC remains consistent with the use in the Product RFC, with the assumption that the Product codebase should be changed to match the original RFC in this respect.

 Note from GS1: GLNs and GTINs are formed from an organization’s GS1 Company Prefix which means the numbering sequence is identical.
 As such, GLNs and GTINs should be maintained in separated database records.